indiamcq/simplekeys/readme.md

 # SimpleKeys

-This is a implementation of multiple keyboards using AutoHotKeys.
+An implementation of multiple keyboards using AutoHotKeys.

 ## Setup overview